Loading

 There is no place in Australia for hatred of any kind.

-Every Australian, no matter their race or religion, should be able to enjoy their life in any Australian community, without prejudice or discrimination.
+Every Australian, no matter who they are or what they believe, should be able to enjoy their life in any Australian community, without prejudice or discrimination.

 If you experience or witness hate, racism or prejudice, don’t put up with it; speak up.